Viral haemorrhagic fevers

 Key messages

-• Viral haemorrhagic fever is an ‘urgent’ notifiable condition that must be notified immediately to the department by medical practitioners and pathology services.
-School exclusions apply.
+• Viral haemorrhagic fevers are ‘urgent’ notifiable conditions that must be notified immediately to the department by medical practitioners and pathology services.

 • Viral haemorrhagic fevers are a group of rare illnesses that are caused by several distinct families of viruses.

-• Crimean–Congo, Ebola, Lassa and Marburg viral haemorrhagic fevers are of particular concern because they could be imported into Australia.
-They are therefore subject to Australian quarantine.
+• Lassa fever, Crimean-Congo haemorrhagic fever, Ebola virus disease and Marburg virus disease are of particular concern because they could be imported into Australia.
+They are therefore subject to biosecurity measures as per the Biosecurity Act 2015 (Cth).

 Notification requirement for viral haemorrhagic fevers